 Market risk is the risk of changes in value of net assets of the Fund as a result of adverse price movement for investments and financial assets and liabilities held by the Fund.
 All the interest bearing financial instruments are at fixed rate and hence no exposure on the move in interest rates.
-There are no assets or liabilities denominated in forex and hence there is no risk caused by forex changes.
-None of the assets or liabilities is exposed to price risk.
+The Fund has small portion of its fixed deposits denominated in forex and hence there is no significant risk caused by forex changes.